Café Terminus attack: Arrest

 Henry fled the Terminus, running into the street.
 He was pursued by Émile-Joseph Martinguet, an office worker walking down the street who saw the anarchist run.
 One of the Terminus waiters, named Tissier, also joined the chase, followed by a passing railway worker.
 Henry then pulled a revolver from his coat and began firing at the waiter.
 A police officer, François Poisson, who was on guard duty further away, paradoxically discussing Vaillant's execution, started chasing the anarchist, joined by a barber and two ticket inspectors.
 Meanwhile, Henry fired several shots at his pursuers, not killing them, but wounding the barber in the arm.
 He was caught by Poisson and two other police officers who rushed to the corner of Rue de l’Isly and Rue de Rome.
-He shot Poisson again as the officer tried to strike him with his saber, but didn't kill him; although he fired at close range, he had flattened his bullets to cause more damage, which reduced their initial velocity, making them less suited for close combat.
+He shot Poisson again as the officer tried to strike him with his saber, but did not kill him; although he fired at close range, he had flattened his bullets to cause more damage, which reduced their initial velocity, making them less suited for close combat.

 The commotion continued, and Henry was struck in the face by a ticket inspector with his puncher.
 Poisson lunged at him, and the two struggled in the gutter before Henry found the blade of Poisson's saber at his throat.
 Meanwhile, the police contingent grew stronger, with many new officers rushing in from everywhere.
 Henry struggled but said nothing, leading a witness to remark that, in this respect, Henry little resembled a typical propagandist by the deed and that he thought he was a thief.
-After a moment, he cried out:You pigs, I'll kill you all!At the police station, he refused to give his identity.
+After a moment, he cried out, "You pigs, I'll kill you all!"

+At the police station, he refused to give his identity.
 When a doctor treated him for the injuries he sustained in the struggle, Henry declared that his act would be natural for anarchists and that the entire bourgeoisie needed to disappear to bring about an era of human liberty.
 When the doctor asked if he would kill a bourgeois doctor who was treating him, Henry replied that he would do so without hesitation.